NREL/disco/docs/source/data-sources.rst

 ==========

 The source URL of EPRI J1, K1, and M1 feeder models is https://dpv.epri.com/feeder_models.html.
-You can download the source data by using this command,
+You can download the source data with this command:

 .. code-block:: bash

-  $ mkdir epri-feeders
-  $ disco download-source epri J1 K1 M1 ./epri-feeders
+  $ disco download-source epri J1 K1 M1 --directory ./epri-feeders

 .. _SourceTree1Model: